-Programme Title ALP+ Extended Diploma in Engineering (Electronics) Course Code To be filled in by Admissions Dept. EE3-A08-25alp+ If the programme includes a WBL element, How is it accredited?
-Apprentice Apprenticeship MQF/ EQF Level Level 3 Type (refer to Appendix 1 for Parameters)Qu Qualifi cation Awarding Body MCAST - Malta College of Arts, Science and Technology Accreditation Stat us MCAST holds Notice 296/2012) Mode of Delivery Face to Face Duration(Acad emic Years or Semesters) 2 Years Mode of Attendance Full-time Total Number of Credits 36 credits at MQF Level 2 and 60 credits at MQF Level 3 Target Audience Ages 16 - 65 (the type of learners that the educational institution anticipates joining this their stud earners who have successfully completed eir studies at the Alternative earning Programme of the Ministry for ducation.
-Programme Fees There are no fees applicable to Maltese and other EU Nationals (as will be evidenced by their Identity Document) Fees apply for other International Applicants for fee information and any related updates it is best to communicate with MG2i International through applyinternational@mcast.edu.mt One may consider checking about possible eligibility or otherwise for any exemption from fees by contacting the relevant section within MEYR (Floriana) - or visit the servizz.gov.mt website here Date of Next Student Intake For further information regarding upcoming student intake and applications time windows for same kindly click here Language of Instruction The official language of instruction at MCAST is English.
+Programme Title ALP+ Extended Diploma in Electrical Installations Course Code To be filled in by Admissions Dept. EE3-A09-25a If the programme ialp+ includes a WBL element, How is it accredited? eship MQF/ EQF Level Level 3 Type (refer to Apper 1 for Paramete Qualification Awarding Body of MCAST - Malta College of Arts, Science and Technology Accreditation Status · · · MCAST holds Notice 296/2012) Mode of Delivery Face to Face ode of ttendance Full-time Total Number of Credits 36 credits at MQF Level 2 and 60 credits at MQF Level 3 Target Audience Ages 16 - 65 Target Group (the type of learners that the educational institution anticipates joining this programme)Learners who have successfully completed their studies at the Alternative Learning Programme of the Ministry for Education.
+Programme Fees There are no fees applicable to Maltese and other EU Nationals (as will be evidenced by their Identity Document) Fees apply for other International Applicants for fee information and any related updates it is best to communicate with MG2i International through applyinternational@mcast.edu.mt One may consider checking about possible eligibility or otherwise for any exemption from fees by contacting the relevant section within MEYR (Floriana) - or visit the Date of Next Student Intake servizz.gov.mt website here For further information regarding upcoming student intake and applications time windows for same kindly click here Language of Instruction The official language of instruction at MCAST is English.
 All notes and textbooks are in English (except for language courses, which will be in the respective language being instructed).
 International candidates will be requested to meet English language certification requirements for access to the course.
 Application Method Applications to full-time courses are received online via the College Management Information System.
 Applicants can log-in using Maltese Electronic ID (eID) in order to access the MCAST Admissions Portal directly and create one's own student account with the identity being verified electronically via this secure service.